Famous Blue Raincoat (album): Reception

 As much as one admires Warnes's taste in songwriters, the unadorned truth is that Cohen's dark, grave voice is a better instrument for his songs.
 Also, his original arrangements—from solo-guitar bare to brass-band ironic—are more fitting than the slick stuff here.
-Stevie Ray Vaughn playing processed blues licks on "First We Take Manhattan"?
+Stevie Ray Vaughan playing processed blues licks on "First We Take Manhattan"?
 Inappropriate.
 Smoky sax on the title track?
 It's a meditation on betrayal and revenge, not a lounge song.
 Furthermore, Warnes's melismas (think a less histrionic Ronstadt) sound sweet, not murderous.

 Track listing

 All songs written by Leonard Cohen except where noted.